cthing/meazure/README.md

 - A more readable font is used for all dialogs

+- Fix: Meazure now reports the correct screen dimensions and measurements on high DPI displays (e.g. 4K display).

+- Fix: Meazure accommodates screen scaling.
+Note that you must restart Meazure if you change the screen scaling (e.g. going from 100% to 150% scaling).

 - Fix: The Position log save dialog once again displays a text fields for specifying a title and description for the log file.